Participating in peer review

 The top of the sandwich is a positive comment.
 The filling is 'constructive criticism'.
 The bottom is a final positive comment.

-• Balanced – Try the ‘sandwich’ method.
-Another option is the 3:1 rule (three positive points per point for improvement)
+• Balanced – Try using the 3:1 rule (three positive points per point for improvement).
+Another option is the ‘sandwich’ method.

 • Open to dialogue – Allow the recipient to respond or ask questions if the format permits